JIB-Team3116/ReliefLink/README.md

 # Major Release Notes

+## v1.6.0

+Presentation update!
+We mostly worked on UI changes and bug fixes within this update to get it ready to be deployed and presented to our clients.

+### New Features
+- Frontend
+  - Login and register screen had a full UI makeover to fit in with ReliefLink theme
+  - Tutorial was updated to better emphasize features and buttons for users
+  - Relief Techniques pictures were made optional to avoid clipping on different screen sizes
+### Bug Fixes
+- Users data should no longer delete between updates
+- Users should no longer get stuck in between the login, register, and home screen
+- Users should no longer be unable to update their profile information
+- Users should no longer get stuck in an infinite loop tutorial

+### Known Issues
+- Pixel overflow can occur if too many contacts are added
+- Map currently says for development purposes only
+- formatting between mobile and desktop aren't consistent
+- Videos will occasionally not be playable or supported on mobile devices
+- Accessing the tutorial through the settings page will sometimes duplicate the topbar until app is restarted

+# Previous Release Notes
 ## v1.5.0

 Tutorial Update, included a tutorial within the application for users to learn about the app's main features and how to use them.